What’s happening in York, Chester, Lancaster

 Special events

 ▪ Greater York Chamber of Commerce will host Cars and Coffee, 7-10 a.m.
-Saturday at 108 N. Congress St. parking lot, featuring a car show and food trucks with breakfast items.
+Saturday at 108 N. Congress St., York.
+Features a car show and food trucks, plus breakfast items.

-▪ NarroWay Productions will host “Summer Fun Day” July 20 with its four-legged cast members on site for a hands-on petting zoo and camel rides starting at 10 a.m. at the NarroWay Theatre, off Carowinds Boulevard at I-77 exit 90.
-Along with Sheba the camel and Gabriel the standard donkey, the petting zoo will feature a horse, miniature donkey, sheep, goats and pigs.
-Handlers will be with each animal and stations will be set up in walk-through fashion inside the theater.
-Tickets are $10 for all activities or $5 for a single event; available at narroway.net or 803-802-2300.
-A limited number of tickets may be available at the door.
+▪ Raymond Franklin takes the stage 6:30 p.m.
+Tuesday as part of the Summer Concert in the Park series at Fewell Park, 1204 Alexander Road, Rock Hill.
+Franking offers both original music and diverse covers as he shares laid back acoustics to old school rock and blues.
+The concert is free; bring a picnic and blanket or lawn chair.
+Details: 803-329-5645.

+▪ Humorist, Jeanne Robertson, brings her unique brand of humor for a Hospice fundraiser Sept.
+7 at the Baxter Hood Center, Rock Hill.
+Robertson headlines Hospice & Community Care’s 5th Annual LOL event, which raises money for underinsured hospice patients in the community.
+Author of three books on humor and can be heard on Sirius XM radio’s Laugh USA family comedy channels.
+Tickets: $25, general seating; $50, reserved and are available at HospiceCommunityCare.org.
+Details: 803-329-1500.

 Meetings